mattdsteele/blumhouse/README.md

 Set the following environment variables:

-- `TWITTER_USER` - the user name you want to begin purging
+- `BLUMHOUSE_TWITTER_NAME` - the user name you want to begin purging
 - `TWITTER_API_KEY` - from Twitter API
 - `TWITTER_API_SECRET` - from Twitter API
 - `TWITTER_ACCESS_TOKEN` - from Twitter API